NTBEL/PARM/README.md

 ## Models in PARM
-PARM currently contains 2 model variants which encode alternative hypotheses for the GPCR/G-protein activation mechanism:
+PARM currently contains 4 model variants which encode alternative hypotheses for PAR2 activation and the GPCR/G-protein activation mechanisms:

+  * `parm.classic_1` - Single-state PAR2 activation (R + L <---> RL*) and classic GPCR/G-protein activation mechanism: G-protein heterotrimers only interact with the receptor after receptor-activation.
-  * `parm.classic` - Classic GPCR/G-protein activation mechanism: G-protein heterotrimers only interact with the receptor after receptor-activation.
+  * `parm.classic_2` - Two-state PAR2 activation (R + L <---> RL <---> RL*) and classic GPCR/G-protein activation mechanism: G-protein heterotrimers only interact with the receptor after receptor-activation.
+  * `parm.precoupled_1` - Single-state PAR2 activation and pre-coupled GPCR/G-protein activation mechanism: A pre-defined fraction of receptors are initialized with G-protein heterotrimers pre-coupled to the receptor.
-  * `parm.precoupled` - Pre-coupled GPCR/G-protein activation mechanism: A pre-defined fraction of receptors are initialized with G-protein heterotrimers pre-coupled to the receptor.
+  * `parm.precoupled_2` - Two-state PAR2 activation and pre-coupled GPCR/G-protein activation mechanism: A pre-defined fraction of receptors are initialized with G-protein heterotrimers pre-coupled to the receptor.

-We refer you to Fig 2 of Oliveira et al. [https://doi.org/10.3389/fnagi.2019.00089](https://doi.org/10.3389/fnagi.2019.00089) for a schematic depicting the main elements of these two GPCR/G-protein activation mechanisms.
+We refer you to Fig 2 of Oliveira et al. [https://doi.org/10.3389/fnagi.2019.00089](https://doi.org/10.3389/fnagi.2019.00089) for a schematic depicting the main elements of the classic and pre-coupled GPCR/G-protein activation mechanisms.

-Additionally, PARM contains 2 extensions of the `parm.classic` model which incorporate an antagonist:
+Additionally, PARM contains 2 extensions of the `parm.classic_2` model which incorporate an antagonist:

   * `parm.antagonist.competitive` - Classic GPCR/G-protein activation mechanism with a competitive antagonist.
   * `parm.antagonist.noncompetitive` - Classic GPCR/G-protein activation mechanism with a noncompetitive antagonist which operates via negative allosteric modulation of the agonist binding affinity.
 (Note: The factor which controls the allosteric modulation could also be set such that the antagonist induces positive allosteric modulation, increasing agonist binding affinity.)